pointfreeco/swift-overture/README.md

 // [4, 9, 16]
 ```

 The `pipe` function glues other functions together!
-It can take more than two argumenta and even change the type along the way!
+It can take more than two arguments and even change the type along the way!

 ``` swift
 [1, 2, 3].map(pipe(incr, square, String.init))